hemantksingh/messup-learn/People/Leadership.md

 # Leadership

 Leadership is about empowering others to achieve their true potential.
-The foundations of strong leadership should revolve around seeing others get better:
+The foundations of strong leadership should revolve around seeing others get better and seeking satisfaction in other people's success:

 - Culture is not about what you say, its about what you do - lead by example.
 Great leaders don't just talk culture, they embody it, authentically.
 In *The Corporate Culture*, Schien defines culture as a "pattern of shared tacit assumptions that was learned by a group as it solved its problems of external adaptation and internal integration,that has worked well enough to be considered valid and therefore, to be taught to new members as the correct way to perceive, think and feel in relation to those problems."
 You can let your teams culture emerge or be explicit about it by encouraging specific behaviors that
   - establish safety and openness